Andysm21/ACL_Fogration_FE/README.md

 ```txs
 	ACL_Fogration_BE\src> node app.js
 ```

-#### If not automatically redirected to the default page then you will write in your browser http://localhost:3000/

 #### You can sign up as a trainee or if you want to take a look on the admin side view or the instructor these are possible usernames and passwords for testing.